 - Cut dough into 1 ½-inch wide strips for a total of 6 strips.
 Grab the two ends and twist each strip in opposite directions to create a spiral effect.
 Repeat with the remaining strips and place biscuits on prepared baking sheet.

-- Brush melted butter on top and sprinkle 1 teaspoon black sesame seeds and 1 teaspoon sugar per biscuit.
+- Brush melted butter on top and sprinkle black sesame seeds and sugar on top.
 Bake biscuits for 15-20 minutes or until golden brown.

 - Meanwhile, make dipping sauce.
 Whisk together sugar with water, rice vinegar, sambal, rice wine, and cornstarch in a medium pot.
 Bring to a boil over high heat, reduce heat to low, and simmer for 2 minutes or until thickened, stirring constantly.
 Remove from heat and let cool.